HUMANS OF FILM FESTIVAL

 *** RULES AND TERMS ***

-- Your film has to be made in the past 2 years.
+Your film has to be made in the past 2 years.
 At the moment it should have been completed in either 2019 or 2020. (we will make an exception for films completed in 2018 in regard to the pandemic).

-- We are not looking for documentary films that overtly show talking head interview settings or films that rely a lot on text on screen.
-A minimal amount is okay, but we prefer innovative documentary formats that show the POV of the lead(s) in your documentary.
+We are not looking for documentary films that heavily rely on interview-based settings, a lot of text on-screen and overtly show ‘talking heads’.
+A minimal amount is okay, but we prefer innovative documentary formats and styles that show the POV of the protagonist(s) in your documentary.
 A format that gives voice to the people in your documentary.
 This is more easily achieved in portrait and observational documentary films.

-- We will not consider one-worded submissions.
-If you cannot passionately explain to us why your film literally gives voice to a person or people.
-If you can't explain how and about what you are trying to create awareness.
-Or why you made a portrait documentary about a person on a mission to change something.
-Then how could we be passionate enough to consider your film?
+We will not consider one-word submissions.
+If you cannot passionately explain to us why your film literally gives voice to a person or people if you can't explain how and about what you are trying to create awareness, or why you made a portrait documentary about a person on a mission to change something, then how could we be passionate enough to consider your film?
 Please think about that.

-- Although it is highly preferred to receive films of a high and good quality grade as we live in Amsterdam which is an international and very competitive capitol city.
-There is a slight chance that we are open to receiving films that might not be up to industry standards (for example films filmed with a with a low-quality camera or cell phone are welcome ONLY if it’s of great significance; for example: Why didn’t anybody tell me it would become this bad in Afghanistan (2007) was entirely shot via cell Phone by Cyrus Frisch).
-We will critique how it serves meaning, purpose, if the quality is befitting (as in justifying the imagery and the cause) of the narrative or if the story itself is moving enough to be a captivating to our audiences.
+Although it is highly preferred to receive films of a high and good quality grade, as we live in Amsterdam which is an international and very competitive capital city, there is a slight chance that we are open to receiving films that might not be up to industry standards.
+(For example, films filmed with a low-quality camera or cell phone will ONLY be considered if it’s of great significance; for example: Why didn’t anybody tell me it would become this bad in Afghanistan (2007) was entirely shot on a cellphone, but it is a film of great significance which could be the exception.
+But this is something for the film committee to decide).

 You must own all the film rights of all the footage and images shown in the film.
 No matter how small or brief something (copyrighted objects) might be on screen.
 You must also show proof of this and sign a form.
 Humans of Film Festival will not partake and stand for copyright infringement.
 It is not allowed!